rcls/discus/README.md

 The opcode bus is open-drain.
 Reset is implemented by pulling down the opcode bus, giving continuous 00000000 instructions.

-Normally this would alternate CONST prefix and JUMP-always instructions, jumping to address 0.
-To make sure the exit from reset always follows the JUMP, not the CONST, the decode is overridden in reset to always jump.
+Normally this would alternate `CONST` prefix and `JUMP`-always instructions, jumping to address 0.
+To make sure the exit from reset always follows the `JUMP`, not the `CONST`, the decode is overridden in reset to always jump.

 The above takes two transistors to implement.
 We also latch the reset to synchronise with the clock, which takes several more.